Interligence

 ROLES

-UX/UI Designer Lead, UX Researcher Lead, Front-End Developer
+Lead UX/UI Designer, UX Researcher, Front-End Developer

 TIMELINE